mmore500/signalgp-lite/joss/paper.md

 # Test Problem Benchmarking

-Since SignalGP-Lite is intended to serve as a specialized alternative to the original SignalGP for certain artifical life applications, it must match SignalGP performance on benchmarks measuring responsitivy and plasticity.
+Since SignalGP-Lite is intended to serve as a specialized alternative to the original SignalGP for certain artificial life applications, it must match SignalGP performance on benchmarks measuring responsivity and plasticity.
 To verify SignalGP-Lite's aptitude, we replicated two experiments from two SignalGP papers, reported below [@lalejini2018evolving][@lalejini_tag-based_2021].

-## Changing Enviroment Problem
+## Changing Environment Problem

-The Changing Enviroment Problem dispatched K = 2, 4, 8, or 16 mutually-exclusive enviromental signals with randomly genereated tags.
+The Changing Environment Problem dispatched K = 2, 4, 8, or 16 mutually-exclusive environmental signals with randomly generated tags.
 Organisms were tasked to respond to each signal with a unique response instruction.

 A total of 100 replicates were evolved for up to 10,000 generations.
 All 100 organisms were chosen using the elite and roulette selection schemes.